guigrpa/oao/README.md

 ### `oao bootstrap`

 Installs all sub-package dependencies using **yarn**.
 External dependencies are installed normally, whereas those belonging to the monorepo itself (and custom links specified with the `--link` option) are `yarn link`ed.
+Note that dependencies may end up in different places depending on whether you use [yarn workspaces](https://yarnpkg.com/blog/2017/08/02/introducing-workspaces/) or not (see above).

 Development-only dependencies can be skipped by enabling the `--production` option, or setting the `NODE_ENV` environment variable to `production`.
 Other flags that are passed through to `yarn install` include `--frozen-lockfile`, `--pure-lockfile` and `--no-lockfile`.